BuckRogers1965/Physics-Unit-Coordinate-System/docs/Demystifying_Constants_by_Separating_Reality_from_Description.md

 The PUCS framework argues that only Category 1 constants should be used to define the fundamental rescaling in a coordinate transformation between valid physical representations.
 In reviewing the units of G_n, it appears that stripped of SI length and mass, G in natural units defines a time scale.
 This makes it central in defining the time scale of not just time, but also the mass, length, and temperature scales so they align in natural units.

 Therefore, `c=ħ=G=1`) is reachable from SI units of measure.
-I was unaware how how gravity set a time scale, so this is kind of shocking to me.
+I was unaware of how gravity set a time scale, so this is kind of shocking to me.

 ## 8. Conclusion: Seeing the Forest for the Trees